1.2. If you have any questions please get in touch - our contact details are given below in Section 11.

 5. Disclosing personal information

 5.1.
-We may share your personal data with our employees, suppliers, insurers, professional advisers, service providers and other contractors insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+We may share your personal data with our suppliers, insurers, service providers and other contractors insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

 For example, we may need to share your contact details to our trusted suppliers or couriers in order to deliver the product you ordered.